tintheanh/cs-174-final-project/README.md

 	});
 };
 ```
-User verification is run in protected routes as well as when unauthorized user tries to navigate to protected routes or send data to server.
+User verification is run in protected routes as well as when unauthorized user tries to navigate to protected routes or send data to the server.

 ### Image analysis and prediction:
 Registered user can upload their image (carefully validated on both client and server sides) to have it analyzed.